DESMOND EVAN SMITH - Costumer

 CLARISSA JACOBSON - Writer/Producer

 Originally from Minnesota, Clarissa Jacobson is from the only family in the state that isn’t Norwegian and didn’t eat Tater Tot Hotdish every Sunday.
 Clarissa has a BA in theatre from Indiana University and trained at The American Musical and Dramatic Academy in New York City.
-A long-standing member of Twin Bridges Writing Salon, she has several other scripts under her belt including the full-length version of Lunch Ladies, and the optioned: Land Of Milk And Honey.
-Her book - I Made A Short Film Now WTF Do I Do With It (a guide to film festivals, promotion, and surviving the ride) is now available at her website and more.
+A long-standing member of Twin Bridges Writing Salon, she has several other scripts under her belt including the full-length version of Lunch Ladies, and the optioned: Land of Milk and Honey.
+Her book - I Made A Short Film Now WTF Do I Do With It (a guide to film festivals, promotion, and surviving the ride) is available at her website and more.
 Clarissa creates scripted projects with partner, Shayna Weber, under their REBEL MINX banner and happily resides in Los Angeles with all the other weirdos.

 J.M.
 LOGAN - Director/Producer